 Palindrome names for boys seem to have a bit more alphabetical variety than girls.
 Expect to see more palindrome boy names that start and end with the letters "O," "R," and "N."

-Common baby name meanings and names withstand the test of time because they resonate with a lot of people.
-It's a little harder to find Top 100 baby boy names that are also palindromes, but there are a few great options.
+Common baby name meanings and popular names withstand the test of time because they resonate with many people.
+There aren't a ton of popular palindrome boy names, but there are a few great options for parents to consider.